Master of Science Degree in Occupational Therapy

 The following are required as part of the application process for the term beginning in September 2019.

 - A one-year (totaling six credits) combined anatomy and physiology course; or one semester of human anatomy and one semester of physiology.
+Applications can be initially reviewed if another science course has been taken.
+Acceptances are pending completion of anatomy and physiology.

 - A science course with a lab.
-This can be anatomy or any other science.
+This can be anatomy, or any other science.

 - A course in physics (covering mechanical physics related to movement and/or principles of movement) while not required, is highly recommended.